ThoughtfulDev/EagleEye/README.md

 ## How does it work?
 You give EagleEye a name and at least one photo.
 It searches this name in Facebook and performs Facial Recognition to find the right Facebook Profile.
-Afterwards it use Google and ImageRaider Reverse Image Search to find other Social Media Profiles.
+Afterwards it uses Google and ImageRaider Reverse Image Search to find other Social Media Profiles.

 If an Instagram Profile was found it will be verified by comparing a provided photo of the person to some of Instagram Pictures.

-In the end you get a PDF Report :)
+In the end you get a PDF Report. :)

 ## How to use it